-The LArSoft body of code has two components, experiment-specific code shown at the top in the diagram and experiment-agnostic data structures, algorithms, interfaces, etc. shown in yellow.
-The experiment-specific components live in repositories managed by the experiments.
-The core LArSoft code lives in a set of git repositories maintained by the LArSoft core team.
-These git repositories are hosted at Fermilab in Redmine although an experiment-specific component could be hosted elsewhere.
+The LArSoft body of code has two components, experiment-specific code shown at the top in the diagram and experiment-agnostic data structures, interfaces, etc. The experiment-specific components live in repositories managed by the experiments.
+The core LArSoft code lives in a set of git repositories maintained by the SciSoft core team.
+These git repositories are hosted at Fermilab although an experiment-specific component could be hosted elsewhere.

 The core LArSoft code is organized into git repositories as follows.

 |larana||secondary reconstruction/analysis e.g. PID|

 |larbatch||Batch submission and workflow tools for LAr experiments|

 |larcore||low level utilities, functions and geometry|